 If you have any questions, would like help or advice, or just would like some more details.
 Please visit our website forums.

-1. Pick a Cabinet
+Step 1: Pick a Cabinet

 You have three basic options for a cabinet, each with their own pro's and con's.
 The first obvious choice is to build one from scratch.
 This offers the biggest set of positive and negative factors.
 For one you can make it custom to whatever size or shape that you want.
 If you chose you could make it accommodate a big screen TV.
 However, this method requires allot of time, planning, and tools.
 It also requires that you have a pretty good work space and better than average woodworking skills.

 Your second option is a pre-fab kit.
 These can be ordered online for a considerable amount of scratch, straightforward to put together, and look good to boot.
 The downside is that they are not 100% customizable and can be expensive to ship to your home or shop.

 The last option is to find a used machine locally.
 This can have some good benefits, namely being cheap.
 Especially if you look for something that's not working.
 The downside is that you will be limited to certain hardware limitations based on dimensions.
 Be sure to get something that is within your skill to refurbish and something that will have the space you need for the parts you want.
 If you like classic games a classic cabinet is awesome, if you like fighters an more modern style games try to find a Midway cabinet.
 Finally if you want more than 2 players be sure that the machine has an accommodating control deck or space for you to build one.

 Step 2: Strip Down / Work Your Cabinet

 After you get everything pulled apart start your rebuild.
 I put a small shelf in the bottom of my cabinet for the PC that would eventually go inside so it would be level with the coin door opening.
 I didn't want to have to reach down into my machine to change disks, or tinker with the guts.